- 10 Common Allergy Triggers Slideshow Pictures

 The ingredients in a cosmetic are required to be listed on the label in order of decreasing quantity.
 Any ingredient could potentially produce a reaction, but certain ingredients seem to be more likely to cause problems.
 The use of the terms hypoallergenic, pure, and natural on the label have very little scientific meaning and are essentially marketing jargon.
 Cosmetics that use the term organic must be manufactured according to certain USDA criteria that have little to do with consumer safety.

-If a cosmetic is being considered a potential cause of a reaction, the patient can perform a "use" test over three or four days by repeatedly applying the substance to the same site on forearm skin.
-If a reaction appears, further types of allergy testing can be performed by a health-care professional to determine the precise identity of the cosmetic mixture that is responsible.
-One can then avoid the offending product as well as avoiding further exposure to the allergenic component in other cosmetic products.
+If a cosmetic is being considered as a potential cause of a reaction, the patient can perform a "use" test over three or four days by repeatedly applying the substance to the same site on forearm skin.
+If a reaction appears, further types of allergy testing can be performed by a health care professional to determine the precise identity of the offending substance in the cosmetic mixture.
+One can then avoid the product as well as avoiding further exposure to the same allergenic component in other cosmetic products.